-5.1.1 Diabetes As in the rest of the U.S., the incidence of diabetes in New Jersey has risen since 1994.
+5.1.1 Diabetes The growth in incidence of diabetes in New Jersey has stabilized since 2008.

 Diabetes rates show diagnosed diabetes cases for every 100 members of population.
 Death rate (Fig. 5.2.1.1) is per 100,000 population and is the sixth leading cause of death in New Jersey and the third among the black population.

 Figure 5.1.1.1 Rate of Diabetes per 100 population